-Lesson 1 - Investment Choices Part A
+Lesson 1 - Investment Choices, Part A

-- 1. Ask students if they have ever heard the saying "Don't put all your eggs in one basket."
+- Ask students if they have ever heard the saying, "Don't put all your eggs in one basket".
 What do they think it means?
 Simply, if something happens to the basket, all the eggs may be lost.
 (10 minutes) - 2.
-Have students read Diversification Lesson 1, Investment Choices Part A. Point out the dangers of putting all one's funds into one stock or industry.
-Ensure that students have an understanding of the "mix" of investments provided with mutual funds.
+Have students read Diversification Lesson 1, Investment Choices, Part A. Point out the dangers of putting all of one's funds into a single share or industry.
+Ensure that students have an understanding of the 'mix' of investments provided with managed funds.
 (15 minutes)